orion-project/rezonator2/help/matrix/ElemCurveMirror.rst

 A spherical mirror can be concave or convex depending on the sign of radius of curvature.
 The sign of ROC is not related to the beam :ref:`propagation direction <propagation_dir>` but only governs how the mirror transforms the beam’s wavefront.

-The spherical mirror acts exactly like a :doc:`thin lens <ElemThinLens>`, except that you have to specify the radius of curvature instead of the focal range.
+The spherical mirror acts in the same way as a :doc:`thin lens <ElemThinLens>`, except that you have to specify the radius of curvature instead of the focal range.
 Even on the :doc:`layout <schema_layout>`, it is displayed as a lens when it does not locate at ends of the optical system.

     .. image:: ElemCurveMirror.png